-Coupons are a cornerstone of online retail.
-If you run a WooCommerce store, enabling your customers to take advantage of coupons is a surefire way to increase sales.
-Moreover, coupons give you a lot more control over prices than regular discounts or sales.
+Coupons are a cornerstone of online retail and knowing how to create coupons in WooCommerce is essential if you run an online store.
+Giving your customers coupons is a surefire way to increase sales and knowing the best ways to create them gives you a lot more control over prices than regular discounts or sales.

-There are several ways that you can create basic coupons using WooCommerce.
-With the right plugin, such as Advanced Coupons, you get even more options.
+Of course, you can already create basic coupons using WooCommerce itself.
+But with the right coupon plugin you get even more options.

 Out of the box, WooCommerce enables you to create three different types of coupons.
 Those are fixed-cart, product, or percentage-based coupons.